Workplace Injury Lawyers Representing Petitioners Throughout New Jersey

 The workers’ compensation law in New Jersey treats all workers exactly the same.
 However, it is our firm’s experience that groups of workers who are most underrepresented happen to be those workers who are either day laborers, undocumented workers or workers who are working “under the table”, not officially on the payroll records of a particular employer.
 All three of those categories of workers are entitled to the very same protections as any other worker, be it a police officer or an executive at IBM.
 However, most employees in those categories don’t realize that they’re entitled to the very same protections.
 In New Jersey, a worker doesn’t even need to be a United States citizen to recover workers’ compensation benefits.
 In fact, he or she does not even need to have a Social Security number to receive workers’ compensation benefits.
 Additionally, just because an employer has decided not to place a worker on the books does not impact his or her ability to collect workers’ compensation benefits in the unfortunate event that an injury occurs during the course of employment.

 It is problematic that those categories of workers happen to be working in the most dangerous professions.
-It is not uncommon for undocumented day laborers to have jobs that are the most physically demanding – ditch diggers, tree surgeons and heavy duty laborers at construction sites, for instance.
-These types of employees may not realize that they are entitled to the same workers’ compensation protections as other white collar New Jersey workers.
+It is not uncommon for undocumented day laborers to have jobs that are the most physically demanding – ditch diggers, tree surgeons, and heavy-duty laborers at construction sites, for instance.
+These types of employees may not realize that they are entitled to the same workers’ compensation protections as other white-collar New Jersey workers.

 Workers’ Compensation For Employees Of Small Companies

-Workers’ compensation law does not treat employees from large companies any different than it treats employees from small companies.
+Workers’ compensation law does not treat employees from large companies any differently than it treats employees from small companies.
 Experience, however, in this area has also shown that there is a difference in how these workers handle a workers’ compensation claim situation.
 Many workers who work for small mom-and-pop organizations or companies are very fearful of bringing a workers’ compensation claim because they do not want to lose their job.
 Most of the time workers employed by large, established companies don’t have the same hesitancy because those larger employers are aware of the law in New Jersey.
 Employers of smaller companies aren’t necessarily aware, or are more willing to bend the rules, so to speak, and retaliate against an injured worker who brings a workers’ compensation claim.
 The workers’ compensation law in New Jersey is crystal clear, however.
 Employers are prevented from retaliating in any way, shape or form against any injured worker who brings a work-related injury claim.

 Why To Hire A Workers’ Compensation Lawyer

 The worst problem that the Workers’ Compensation Act in New Jersey does not address is that it does not provide job protection benefits to an injured worker.
 The workers’ compensation benefits that are provided under the law are very limited in scope.
 Workers’ compensation provides medical care, wage replacement benefits and allows injured workers to receive an award of money for their permanent injuries.
 However, there is not any sort of job protection benefit.
-If someone suffers a significant injury in a highly skilled or a highly trained profession making them unable to continue to perform in that highly specialized industry, the employer has the right, with certain exceptions, to replace that worker with someone who is physically able to do the job.
+If someone suffers a significant injury in a highly skilled or highly trained profession making them unable to continue to perform in that highly specialized industry, the employer has the right, with certain exceptions, to replace that worker with someone who is physically able to do the job.
 So, one of the main drawbacks of the workers’ compensation framework is how to address that particular situation.
 The only way that the workers’ compensation act does address such a situation is that it does allow people to be found 100%, totally and permanently disabled.
 If that’s the case, that particular worker would be entitled to lifetime workers’ compensation benefits, which would be paid out per week.
 That is a rather high standard to satisfy, as the injured worker would have to be found unable to perform any work in any industry, even sedentary work.
 As a result, a very large population of workers that sustain significant injuries, which would impact their ability to work in the industry or business that they’re accustomed to may lose their jobs, and their only hope is to then be entitled to get 100% disability through the workers’ compensation system.
 This is why it is so important to have a qualified, experienced workers’ compensation attorney like Dan Santarsiero if you happen to be one of those unfortunate workers who suffers a very significant, long-lasting injury.